getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 For Jenkins to communicate securely with Sentry, you'll need to create a new internal integration.
 In Sentry, navigate to **Settings > Developer Settings > New Internal Integration**.

 Give your new integration a name (for example, “Jenkins Deploy Integration”) and specify the necessary permissions.
-In this case, we need Admin access for “Release” and Read access for “Organization”.
+In this case, you need Admin access for “Release” and Read access for “Organization”.

-See our [docs page on permissions]({%- link _documentation/api/permissions.md -%}) to learn more about scopes for Sentry’s API endpoints.
+For more details about scopes and API endpoints, see the full documentation on [API Permissions]({%- link _documentation/api/permissions.md -%}).

 [{% asset releases/jenkins/internal-integration-permissions.png alt="View of internal integration permissions." %}]({% asset releases/jenkins/internal-integration-permissions.png @path %})

-Click “Save” at the bottom of the page and grab your token, which you'll need this in the next step.
+Click “Save” at the bottom of the page and grab your token, which you'll need in the next step.

 ## Add Token to Jenkins Credentials